-- 29.1.1 The shakedown stage shall be run as if it were a stage run during the rally and include all the appropriate safety measures. - 29.1.2 The shakedown stage may be run using a super special stage or part of a stage of the itinerary of the rally. - 29.1.3 For the application of Art.
-20.2, the Shakedown is considered to be part of reconnaissance.
+- 29.1.1 The shakedown stage shall be run as if it were a stage run during the rally and include all the appropriate safety measures. - 29.1.2 The shakedown stage may be run using a super special stage or part of a stage of the itinerary of the rally.

-29.2 ASPHALT RALLY REQUIREMENTS
+29.2 SHAKEDOWN REQUIREMENTS

-- 29.2.1 For asphalt rallies a shakedown stage will be organised with the purpose of being both a media and promotional opportunity and for competitors to trial their cars. - 29.2.2 P1 and P2 drivers shall complete a minimum of 4 passages of the shakedown stage. - 29.2.3 For P3 and Non Priority drivers, participation is optional.
+- 29.2.1 A shakedown stage will be organised with the purpose of being both a media and promotional opportunity and for competitors to trial their cars. - 29.2.2 P1 and P2 drivers shall complete a minimum of 4 passages of the shakedown stage. - 29.2.3 For P3 and non-priority drivers, participation is optional.

-29.2.4 The ideal timeframe shall allow: 2 hours for P1 & P2 drivers, a further 2 hours for all Priority drivers and an optional final 2 hours for all non Priority drivers.
+29.2.4 The ideal timeframe shall allow: 2 hours for P1 and P2 drivers, a further 2 hours for all Priority drivers and an optional final 2 hours for all non-priority drivers.